Australia Day: Debate

-In response, official celebrations have tried to include Indigenous people, holding ceremonies such as the Woggan-ma-gule ceremony, held in Sydney, which honours the past and celebrates the present.
+In response, official celebrations have tried to include Indigenous people, holding ceremonies such as the Woggan-ma-gule ceremony, inaugurated at Barangaroo Reserve in Sydney in 2003, which celebrates Indigenous culture with song, dance, and storytelling, honouring the past and celebrating the present.
+The ceremony was directed by Rhoda Roberts from 2003 until 2013.
+It has continued under a new name, WugulOra, which means "one mob".

 Several major employers, both public and private, including the Australian Public Service, permit employees to work on Australia Day and take another day off.